English Wines at the Shed

 Closer to Canterbury are three vineyards.
 In order of age they are Elham Valley, Chartham Vineyard and Simpson’s.
 The Elham Valley vineyard is run by the Fifth Trust and lies at Breech, just along the Elham Valley from Barham.
 The small vineyard produces a small range of wines and we carry the Elham Sparkling Brut.
 It is crisp and fresh with a lemon sherbet character.

 Another long-term favourite, and by all accounts the oldest ‘working’ vineyard in Kent, is Biddenden vineyard.
 The wines from this estate can be found throughout the county and we carry the traditional Ortega with its notes of ripe yellow apple and ripe lemon on a just dry, rounded palate which finishes with a clean crisp note.
-We also offer two of the lower volume but characterful wines, the Bacchus and the Schönburger.
-The Bacchus has a lovely nettle and kiwi fruit aroma with a dry fresh palate, whilst the Schönburger has a fresh grape, floral character and is medium sweet.
+In addition to the Ortega we carry the Biddenden Sparkling and sparkling rosé.

 One of my favourite wine estates is Davenport Vineyards.
 Will Davenport has been making terrific organic wines for many years.
 The first vineyard he planted was at Horsmonden, in Kent by the way, but the winery and larger vineyard is over the border at Rotherfield in East Sussex.
 Will’s wines are always characterful and well made.
 The Horsmonden Dry White is a refreshing blend, based around Ortega, with citrus, floral and apple notes.
-It is a delight of spring time freshness.
-We carry two of his sparkling wines, the Brut and the Auxerrois.
-Both wines have great depth and lees with plenty of umami richness to balance the bright acidity.
+This is one of England’s oldest organic estates and one of the best in the country.

 We also have the wines of Gusbourne, Woodchurch and Squerryes